jdkato/jdkato.github.io/_posts/2016-12-21-anw7-a-look-back-at-an-historic-season.md

 In the next post in this series, I plan to take a closer look at the Qualifying and City Finals episodes: Which course and obstacle were the most difficult?
 Who had the most impressive run?

 I've also considered making this data freely available through a website consisting of information such as a leaderboard (overall, men, and women) of the top-15 competitors and an individualized profile page for each competitor containing career, course and obstacle statistics.
-I'll discuss this idea more thoroughly in future posts.
+I'll discuss this idea more thoroughly in future posts but, in the meantime, you can stop by the project's [Github repository](https://github.com/jdkato/ninjaref).

 As always, feel free to [contact me](/) with any comments or suggestions.